 Then there’s the “Theme option, allowing you to change your theme (I knew it!), fonts, or edit various site-wide design options.
-This is also where you’ll be able to add and edit HTML/CSS code of your website.
+This is also where you’ll be able to add and edit HTML code or edit the CSS file of your website.

 I was really impressed by the options for fonts, as you could edit them for pretty much any part of your website – and there are over 200 fonts to choose from as well!
 Unexpected, but still thoroughly impressive.

 The “Apps” menu will redirect you straight to Weebly’s app store, and finally, the “Settings” menu will open a new page, that will include all the main information related to your website.

 Overall, Weebly offers a simple and intuitive menu to build your website.
 The new option to add “Sections” does look a bit different from Weebly’s general look.
 But overall, everything is accessible and beginners should have no problem mixing and matching the elements to suit their desired style.